WIZnet-ioNIC/WIZnet-PICO-C/README.md

 To test the ethernet examples, the development environment must be configured to use Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2.

-The ethernet examples were tested by configuring the development environment for **Windows**.
-Please refer to the '**9.2.
-Building on MS Windows**' section of '**Getting started with Raspberry Pi Pico**' document below and configure accordingly.
+These examples were tested after configuring the development environment on **Windows**.
+Please refer to '**Chapter 3: Installing the Raspberry Pi Pico VS Code Extension**' in the document below and configure accordingly.

 - [**Getting started with Raspberry Pi Pico**][link-getting_started_with_raspberry_pi_pico]